NOTE: The information in this article is specific to Higher Logic Thrive Marketing Professional (Thrive Marketing Professional).

 |<Field element="abc">####||Int||Element = "abc" the previously requested data element with its value.
 The data type for code is always Int and for description it’s always String.|

-Below is an example of searching for a specific mailing instance:
+The example below illustrates searching for a specific mailing instance.

 <Conditions> <Condition> <Single> <DataElement>MailingInstanceID</DataElement> <Comparator>EQ</Comparator> <DataValue>478922</DataValue> </Single> </Condition> <Condition> <Single> <DataElement>EmailAddress</DataElement> <Comparator>EQ</Comparator> <DataValue>firstname.lastname@example.org</DataValue> </Single> </Condition> </Conditions>

-The creates a range for a request - see the example below:
+This creates a range for a Grid Request, as shown in the example below.

-It may be appropriate to use paging within the document to manage the data, which would occur in the client application.
+It may be appropriate to use paging within a Grid Request document to manage the data, which would occur in the client application.